 Depending on the cause, some of the symptoms of an itching back may include itchy skin in the upper and lower back regions, which may sometimes be accompanied by hives, redness or a rash.
 While back scratching usually relieves itchy skin symptoms, when hives or a rash is present, medicated anti-itch skin creams are sometimes used for healing relief.
 Hives or a sudden rash may also be the symptom of an allergy.

-During pregnancy, women often experience an itching back and itchy skin, in general.
+During pregnancy, women often experience itchy skin in general.
 When this occurs, back itching is commonly due to skin stretching due to weight gain and may also be due to hormonal changes that cause a skin reaction.
 Some women experience short-term itching during a pregnancy, while others suffer from itchy skin throughout their entire pregnancy.

 When dry skin is the cause of an itching back, it is easily remedied by applying a lotion or cream to moisturize the area.
 When chronic dryness and itchiness is an issue, a person may need to increase hydration efforts.
 If itching persists, however, health experts recommend consulting a physician for examination of a possible underlying cause of excessively dry skin.